ankur-srivastav/ankur-srivastav.github.io/resume.md

 ## COLLABORATIVE RESEARCH PROJECTS

-1. “Coupled model development, evaluation and intercomparisons” – under the Weather and Climate Science for Service Partnership (WCSSP) India project (a collaborative science initiative between the UK and India) – ongoing.
+1. *“Coupled model development, evaluation and intercomparisons”* – under the Weather and Climate Science for Service Partnership (WCSSP) India project (a collaborative science initiative between the UK and India) – ongoing.

-1. Associate in the “HYbrid numerical-empirical WIND Speed forecasting for renewable energy applications (HYWINDS)” project granted to Dr. Somnath Baidya Roy, Indian Institute of Technology, Delhi under Monsoon Mission- III – ongoing.
+1. Associate in the *“HYbrid numerical-empirical WIND Speed forecasting for renewable energy applications (HYWINDS)”* project granted to Dr. Somnath Baidya Roy, Indian Institute of Technology, Delhi under Monsoon Mission- III – ongoing.

-1. Associate in the “Extremes of Indian Summer Monsoon Rainfall and their relationship to three-dimensional Diabatic Heating over the Pacific and Indian Oceans: EQUINOO, IOD and ENSO” project granted to Prof. David Strauss, George Mason University, under Monsoon Mission – II.
+1. Associate in the *“Extremes of Indian Summer Monsoon Rainfall and their relationship to three-dimensional Diabatic Heating over the Pacific and Indian Oceans: EQUINOO, IOD and ENSO”* project granted to Prof. David Strauss, George Mason University, under Monsoon Mission – II.

 ## INVITED TALKS

-1. “Advances in dynamical seasonal prediction in India”, at the Annual Monsoon Workshop-2022 and National Symposium on “Challenges in climate services for health sector in the warming environment” organized by the India Meteorological Society - Pune, 28th-30th March 2023.
+1. *“Advances in dynamical seasonal prediction in India”*, at the Annual Monsoon Workshop-2022 and National Symposium on “Challenges in climate services for health sector in the warming environment” organized by the India Meteorological Society - Pune, 28th-30th March 2023.

 1. “Applications of ensemble forecasts”, capacity building workshop with stakeholders at International Crops Research Institute for the Semi-arid Tropics (ICRISAT), Hyderabad, Telangana - India, 6th March 2020.